Natural Vs. Synthetic: Essential Oils and Fragrance

 We have been committed from our founding to create only products that are actually good for your skin, not second rate.

-We do offer Essential Isolate Scents in a few products due to the scent profile they offer that are difficult or impossible to replicate using only straight Essential Oils.
-We are always completely transparent on every single ingredient that goes into our products and list them on every product page so you can see if it is essential oils or essential fragrances.
-They are an option in our Soft Lotion Bar, our Softstick, and our Buttery Soft Lotion Concentrate.
-All those products have both Essential Oil and 100% natural Essential Oil isolate options as scents!
+We are always completely transparent on every single ingredient that goes into our products and list them on every product page so you can know if it is Essential Oils or Essential Oil fragrance isolates.
+The 100% Natural Essential Fragrances are only available as an option in our Soft Lotion Bar, our Buttery Soft Lotion Concentrate, and two of our Softsticks have Natural Flavor Oils as options (Tallow Softstick is Essential Oil options only).
+The lotions do have both Essential Oil and 100% natural Essential Oil isolate options as scents!
 All other products are available in Essential Oil scents only.
-We are comfortable using both, but do have Essential Oil options in the products we have those in, with the exception of our Chocolate Softstick as the Chocolate Natural Flavor Oil is part of the awesome *flavor* they have.
-(Regular Softstick has both options available.)

-This is what we do when coming iin contact with Poison Ivy because we know we do not have any dangerously serious allergies to it.
+This is what we do when coming in contact with Poison Ivy because we know we do not have any dangerously serious allergies to it.
 Always seek medical treatment if you have had any kind of allergic reactions in the past or present.
 This is not meant to replace your physicians advice.